peterrcook/organograms/README.md

 `app` contains the front-end app which is built using JavaScript.
 Libraries include D3 (mainly for generating the tree structure).
 The tree is drawn on a canvas element.
 Currently no build tools are used.
 The `.js` files are just loaded one by one...

 The entry point is `app/js/app.js`.
 State is handled by `app/js/state.js`.
-It uses a flux style pattern (e.g. similar to redux) but without using any additional libraties.
+It uses a flux style pattern (e.g. similar to redux) but without using any additional libraries.

 `image-generation` is where the static gallery images are created.